 Rs.
 480 per annum

 Rs.
 600 per annum

 Rs.
 1,320 per annum

 Rs.
 1,560 per annum

 Rs.
 2,000 per annum

 Rs.
 2,500 per annum

-The annual gross turnover or annual gross receipt in the preceding year or part thereof of any persons engaged in any profession or trade that involves supply of goods or services or both is—
+The annual gross turnover or gross yearly receipt in the preceding year or part thereof of any persons engaged in any profession or trade that involves the supply of goods or services or both is—

 (i) Not more than Rs.
 5,00,000